-If you need a pumpkin pie spice substitute, these spices and spice blends are the best options for achieving its signature fall flavor!
+Best pumpkin pie spice substitute: a collection of spices and spice blends that are great options for achieving that signature fall flavor!
 I've even included the recipe for a super simple DIY pumpkin pie spice blend so you can make it from scratch!
 Save yourself a trip to the store and give one of these pumpkin pie spice substitutes a try instead!

 Best Pumpkin Pie Spice Substitutes